rtlabs-com/p-net/doc/tutorial.rst

 Using more modules
 ------------------
-If necessary, increase the values for PNET_MAX_MODULES and PNET_MAX_SUBMODULES in ``include/pnet_api.h``.
+If necessary, increase the values for PNET_MAX_SLOTS and PNET_MAX_SUBSLOTS in ``include/pnet_api.h``.

 In the sample app, the input data is written to all input modules ("8 bit in +